-The City of St. Helens is working with a project team of staff from the Oregon Department of Transportation (ODOT) and urban design, land use planning, and transportation engineering and planning consultants to develop this Corridor Master Plan for the US 30, Columbia Boulevard/St. Helens Street within the greater Downtown Area - along Columbia Boulevar, St. Helens Street and 1st Street in the Houlton business and Olde Towne areas.
+The City of St. Helens worked with a project team of staff from the Oregon Department of Transportation (ODOT) and urban design, land use planning, and transportation engineering and planning consultants to develop this Corridor Master Plan.
+The Master Plan addresses the US 30 corridor, as well as Columbia Boulevard, St. Helens Street and 1st Street within the greater Downtown Area, including the Houlton business district and the Riverfront District.
 The plan reflects the community's vision of how these areas should appear and function in the future, and includes measures for how to implement the plan.
 The plan focuses primarily on how the major streets and intersections in these areas are designed and improved over time to ensure that vehicles, bicyclists and pedestrians have ready access to local businesses and can travel safely and comfortably within and between these different parts of town.